simonbility/jira/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  search                  Search issues on jira start                   start new feature branch using ticket-number (without
+  init
-                          prefix like DEV)
+  search                  Search issues on jira start                   start new feature branch using ticket-number current                 get current jira ticket from branch-name finish sprint-report           Generates a report about all Tickets in Sprint

-  current                 get current jira ticket from branch-name
+  See 'jira help <subcommand>' for detailed help.
 ```